konvajs/konva/README.md

 Konva works in all modern mobile and desktop browsers.
 A browser need to be capable to run javascript code from ES2015 spec.
 For older browsers you may need polyfills for missing functions.

 At the current moment `Konva` doesn't work in IE11 directly.
-To make it work you just need to provide some polyfills such as `Array.prototype.find`, `String.prototype.trimLeft` and `String.prototype.trimRight`.
+To make it work you just need to provide some polyfills such as `Array.prototype.find`, `String.prototype.trimLeft`, `String.prototype.trimRight`, `Array.from`.

 # Loading and installing Konva